 The roofing business has been good to me through the years.
 Sure, there's good years and bad years in roofing, but I figured it's time for me to give back.

 Some of my closest roofing friends have asked, "Mike, aren't you afraid your competition will read your website and steal all your best ideas?"

 Yes.
 I know they read my articles.
 I want them to.

 If there's something here that can help them make more money, that's okay with me.

 Roofers Are Good People

 Regardless of how the media tries to portray this business, 90% of the roofing contractors I know are good people.
-They’ve never stolen money from a little old lady, stiffed their sales people or walked away from a warranty.
+They've never stolen money from a little old lady, stiffed their sales people, or walked away from a warranty.
 Actually, most of them would give you the shirt off their back.
-We’ve got to stick together.
+We've all got to stick together, especially the good guys.

 I'm here to help you make more money and I look forward to your questions.

 If you own a roofing company and you're trying to grow, apply for a Strategy Session to speak with Mike now.